harrisoncramer/harrisoncramer.me/src/markdown-pages/optimizing-your-webpack-bundle.md

 The `lazy` function that we're importing from React returns a promise.
 Intead of directly importing our various views and then adding those to our router, we're using the lazy function to only import them when the user navigates to the relevant page in our router.

 Weback is smart enough to see this code and split our code into chunks, which will be loaded piecemeal when the user navigates around our site.
-They won't have to download code they aren't going to use, and the overall experience of the application is going to be better.
+They won't have to download code they won't to use, and the overall experience of the application will be better.

 ## Optimize your media